The minimum measurable eccentricity from gravitational waves of LISA massive black hole binaries: Analytical measurability of eccentricity

 We again only vary intrinsic parameters: $M_z$, $q$, and $e_{1{\rm yr}}$, and show in Fig.~\ref{fig:Fisher} the Fisher-based error estimate on eccentricity ($\sigma^{\rm Fisher}_{\rm e}$) for our parameters of interest in Eq.~\eqref{eq:parameters}.
 Errors mainly vary with total mass and less significantly with mass ratio, due to the same reasons as explained for the match results in Section~\ref{Subsec:match}.
 Fig.~\ref{fig:Fisher} suggests that for lighter systems, higher eccentricities are constrained to error (relative error $\equiv100\times\sigma^{\rm Fisher}_{\rm e}/e$) $\sim10^{-4}$ ($\sim0.1$ per cent) whereas for lower $e_{1{\rm yr}}$ we find $\sigma^{\rm Fisher}_{\rm e}\sim10^{-3}$ ($\sim1000$ per cent).
 For heavier binaries, errors are $\sim10^{-3}$ ($\sim1$ per cent) for higher eccentricities and $\sim10^{-1}$ ( $10^5$ per cent) for lower $e_{1{\rm yr}}$.
 This suggests that lower eccentricities are completely unconstrained.

-One can always scale these errors ($\sim1/$SNR) at higher redshift by using SNR values in Fig.~\ref{fig:SNR}.
-The error estimates of the parameters from the Fisher matrix procedure are simplistic but its quite useful in understanding the upper-limit (Cram\'{e}r-Rao Bound).
+One can always scale these errors ($\sim1/$SNR) at a further luminosity distance by using SNR values in Fig.~\ref{fig:SNR} to get rough estimates.
 In the next section, we perform Bayesian inference to find error estimates on eccentricity recovery and the minimum measurable eccentricity.